-- 3.3 Competition under these Rules is divided into men's, women's and universal classifications.
+- 3. Competition under these Rules is divided into men's, women's and universal classifications.
 When a mixed competition is conducted outside the stadium or in one of the limited cases set out in Rule 9 of the Technical Rules, separate men's and women's classification results should still be declared or otherwise indicated.
-When a universal event or competition is conducted a single classification result only shall be declared. - 3.4 An athlete shall be eligible to compete in men's (or universal) competition if they either were born and, throughout their life, have always been recognised as a male or comply with the applicable Regulations issued pursuant to Rule 3.6.1 of the Technical Rules and are eligible to compete under the Rules and Regulations. - 3.5 An athlete shall be eligible to compete in women's (or universal) competition if they either were born and, throughout their life, have always been recognised as a female or comply with the applicable Regulations issued pursuant to Rule 3.6.2 of the Technical Rules and are eligible to compete under the Rules and Regulations. - 3.6 The Council shall approve Regulations to determine the eligibility for: - 3.6.1 men's competition for males who are female to male Transgender; - 3.6.2 women's competition for females who are male to female Transgender; and - 3.6.3 women's competition for female classification (athletes with differences in sex development).
+When a universal event or competition is conducted a single classification result only shall be declared. - 4.
+An athlete shall be eligible to compete in men's (or universal) competition if they either were born and, throughout their life, have always been recognised as a male or comply with the applicable Regulations issued pursuant to Rule 3.6.1 of the Technical Rules and are eligible to compete under the Rules and Regulations. - 5.
+An athlete shall be eligible to compete in women's (or universal) competition if they either were born and, throughout their life, have always been recognised as a female or comply with the applicable Regulations issued pursuant to Rule 3.6.2 of the Technical Rules and are eligible to compete under the Rules and Regulations. - 6.
+The Council shall approve Regulations to determine the eligibility for: - 6.1. men's competition of males who are female to male Transgender; - 62. women's competition for females who are male to female Transgender; and - 63. women's competition forfemale classification (athletes with differences in sex development).